Blaco/super_smash_bones/README.md

 3.  smash-ultimate-blender's temp rigs
 4. Valve Biped

-Conversion is non-destructive and can cycle back and forth on demand.
+Conversion is non-destructive and can cycle back and forth on demand. \
 Also includes various useful tools for working with the rigs.
+Comes with [Pose Bone Transforms](https://github.com/Blaco/Pose-Bone-Transforms/)

 Currently only Blender 2.79 compatible, might update to modern api later, idk.